Confluent Cloud for Government

 What is Confluent Cloud for Government?

-Confluent Cloud for Government is a fully-managed event streaming service for the U.S. government, developed by the same people that built Confluent Cloud.
 This topic provides an overview of the supported Confluent Cloud for Government features and the available cloud providers and regions.
-For information about billing and support, see Support and Billing.
+For information about billing and support, see Billing and Support.
+For FedRAMP authorization information, see FedRAMP Authorization Information for Confluent Cloud for Government.

-Supported Features for Confluent Cloud for Government
+Supported features for Confluent Cloud for Government

 Confluent Cloud for Government supports a subset of Confluent Cloud features.